iaguerri/vizz_science/README.md

-# :beginner: Product Engineer Test
+# :beginner: Vizzuality Scientist Test
 This README is the document which will explain the Code Challenge for the Scientist position.